MARK YOUR CALENDARS !!!

 Saturday, 9:00am until 4:00pm

 Johns Creek Beautification is pleased to announce the 2nd Annual Secret Gardens of Johns Creek Tour!
 This year's collection of seven amazing home gardens will emphasize unusual and themed plant combinations and hardscapes.
-It will feature a pool deck surrounded by mature hardy tropicals, a Japanese inspired koi pond and Buddha meditation area, a magnificent expansive moss lawn surrounded by azaleas and hydrangeas, a unique outdoor stacked stone fireplace, a backyard with a series of stone pathways that will take you on a journey through a unique collection of shade and sun perennials, conifers, many native trees and shrubs, etc.
+It will feature a pool deck surrounded by mature hardy tropicals, a Japanese inspired koi pond and Buddha meditation area, a magnificent expansive moss lawn surrounded by azaleas and hydrangeas, a unique outdoor stacked stone fireplace, an artistically arranged raised bed configuration, and a backyard with a series of stone pathways that will take you on a journey through a unique collection of shade and sun perennials, conifers, many native trees and shrubs.

-Also we are pleased to be partnering with the Autrey Mill Nature Preserve as our premiere tour stop.
-This unique City owned property includes miles of woodland trails, historic buildings, butterfly garden, animal exhibits, etc. We look forward to once again highlighting wonderful musicians and artist for our visitors enjoyment and will have master gardeners present to answer your plant related questions.
+We look forward to once again highlighting wonderful musicians and artists for our visitors enjoyment and will have master gardeners present to answer your plant related questions.
+Educational presentations will be occurring throughout the day at the Nature Preserve.
 All tour stops are conveniently located along the Old Alabama Road corridor, which should make it very easy for a relaxed visit to enjoy each unique property.